Thinking of starting your own business? Congratulations. The entrepreneurial itch is just beginning.

 Many entrepreneurs begin their journey so that they can solve a need they recognize.
 For example, Brian Chesky and Joe Gebbia founded Airbnb because they struggled to afford rent in New York City and decided to rent out their floorspace to conference attendees.

 What needs do you want to solve?
 They could be as big as climate change or as tiny as a lack of chicken wing options in your town—each is an opportunity to build a business.
+Here’s a list of needs and problems you can solve through a business:

 15. Build a Team